skr571999/notes/docs/nodejs.md

 npm outdated -g <package_name>
 ```

-- to install the dependencies not the devdependencies `npm i --production`
+- to install the dependencies not the dev-dependencies `npm i --production`

 ### Npm Scripts